 Give One, Get One Ice Breaker:

 Of course, kids just want to have fun (just like teachers), so on the first few days, team building activities help students get to know each other.
 One of my favorite get to know you activities is Give One, Get One.
-It’s so easy to fill in a grid sheet with the descriptors and have students find classmates who….like soccer, play the piano, like to play video games, has read the book ???, likes to take pictures, etc. You can download the Give One, Get One activity I created by clicking the image.
+It’s so easy to fill in a grid sheet with the descriptors and have students find classmates who….like soccer, play the piano, like to play video games, has read the book ???, likes to take pictures, etc. You can download the Give One, Get One activity I created by clicking the image or HERE.

-Building a Positive Community Paper Bag Book:
+Building Positive Relationships and community Paper Bag Book:

 You can also check out THIS POST for a list of community building activities with links to each activity.
 There are so many fun ways to help kids get to know each other and you.